aitrailblazer/asap/README.md

+# ASAP (Advanced Semantic AI Platform)

-# ASAP: Your All-In-One AI-Powered Workplace for Streamlining Document Creation
+## AI-Powered Workspace for Streamlining Software Documentation

 ![ASAP](https://raw.githubusercontent.com/aitrailblazer/asap/main/img/ASAP-logo.png)
-Subject: **ASAP** is your all-in-one AI-powered workplace where you can manage the multitude of document writing tasks and projects that come your way.
+Subject: **ASAP** is your all-in-one AI-powered workspace where you can manage the multitude of document writing tasks and projects that come your way.

-**ASAP**: Your All-In-One Ai-Powered Workplace for Streamlining Document Creation
+**ASAP**: Your All-In-One Ai-Powered workspace for Streamlining Document Creation

 ## Inspiration